DaniloCaruso/Html5Workshop/README.md

 --------------------
 Insights for Html5 workshop students

+Global:
+* What Web Can Do Today: https://whatwebcando.today/

 Web Integrated Developer Environment for HTML5 CSS3 and/or JS:
 * Plunker: http://plnkr.co/
 * JsBin: http://jsbin.com/